tokkonopapa/preload-by-cron/README.md

 ===============

 ### Description:
-It crawls your WordPress pages based on sitemap.xml to make pages being cached.
-(ex: [Google XML Sitemaps][GXS]).
+It crawls your WordPress pages to make pages being cached based on sitemap.xml (ex: [Google XML Sitemaps][GXS]).

 If you are using some of WordPress caching plugins, this will always keep